 In 1970, the Ecuadorian government passed a law stating that any Ecuadorian family that lived on a plot of land for five years and could prove that they were working on it could have the property title.
-A huge amount of forest was destroyed because of this law, and La Hesperia lost half of its land.
+A huge amount of forest was destroyed due to deforestation and farming because of this law, and La Hesperia lost half of its land.

 At this time the word “conservation” had not manifested as an actual environmental concept in Ecuador.
 The first Ecuadorian conservation NGO was not founded until 1978.